juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 ## Integration Testing

-- **Integration tests should be done periodically** —
+- _**Integration tests should be done periodically**_ — While all features/merges should be tested regardless of importance, our high priority features especially need to undergo integration testing.

 - Integration tests should do the following:

-    - Cover critical application features to ensure that these function work as expected.
+    - Cover ALL critical application features to ensure that these functions work as expected.

-    - Include tests for common failure modes
+    - Test for common failures.